 b) When is it ideal to offer product categories, tags, or meta discounts?

-c) How can you set-up the product categories, tags, or meta discounts?
+c) How can you set up the product categories, tags, or meta discounts?

-11. Location based discounts
+11. Location-based discounts

-Discounts based on location simply indicates that you can offer incentives to your customers based on their location of purchase.
+Discounts based on location simply indicate that you can offer incentives to your customers based on their location of purchase.
 As you begin to widen your market to other regions and countries, shipping costs can vary, hence the need to dynamically apply a discount strategy.
 There are different types of dynamic pricing strategies you can use.
-You can offer discounts based on shipping/billing state or country, discount on a product or order subtotal if purchased from a specific country or state.
+You can offer discounts based on shipping/billing state or country, discount on a product, or order subtotal if purchased from a specific country or state.

-a) What are the pros and cons of location based discounts?
+a) What are the pros and cons of location-based discounts?

 - Location-based visibility: This is a marketing strategy that works when you want to gain popularity in a specific location.
 When Word-of-mouth and referrals are used effectively, you can quickly move to the front line.

 - Convenience: It encourages the customer to align with your preferred location of purchase.
 Because the result for you is to gain more money and not to lose it.